BigDataBaba/cs361-repo/README.md

 <img width="1093" alt="image" src="https://github.com/BigDataBaba/cs361-repo/assets/40153506/ed32fe42-fc75-4932-b91a-2e59ceab0ff6">

+Above shows the code which will handle the JSON.
+The code listed above this image, and the previous response provides an approach for handling the JSON on the front end, and then quickly integrating it within the application into a button page.

 ## UML sequence diagram showing how requesting and receiving data works.
 Make it detailed enough that your partner (and your grader) will understand